-THE F CLASS ALLCOMERS TEAM
+THE F OPEN ALLCOMERS TEAM

-Open to any number of teams of four firers and a Coach of either class.
+Open to any number of teams of four firers and a Coach.
 All members of the team must either be full members of the NRA or have taken out Meeting Membership.

 Targets F Class Long Range targets will be used (see